12 September 2018

 “More Than Words focuses on peer-led activities including coffee and cake meet-ups, walks, art groups and museum visits.
 It is run by and for bereaved individuals who want to get to know others who are, or have felt physically or emotionally alone at some stage after bereavement.”

-Zoe Abrams, executive director of communications and advocacy at the British Red Cross, said: “A major life transition such as bereavement can leave people more at risk of loneliness and vulnerable to losing social connections.
+Zoë Abrams, executive director of strategy, advocacy and communications at the British Red Cross, said: “A major life transition such as bereavement can leave people more at risk of loneliness and vulnerable to losing social connections.
 We also know that unless loneliness is tackled early on, it can develop from a temporary situation into a chronic issue, which in turn can have damaging consequences to physical and mental health.

 “By collaborating with Cruse Bereavement Care we aim to help those who have been bereaved take small steps to make new friends and rebuild connections in their communities.”